2023 Most Popular Chemistry Master's Degree Schools in Louisiana

 The colleges and universities below are the most popular for chemistry majors pursuing a master's degree.

 Our analysis found University of New Orleans to be the most popular school for chemistry students who want to pursue a master’s degree in Louisiana.
-Located in the city of New Orleans, UNO is a public school with a medium-sized student population.
+Located in the large city of New Orleans, UNO is a public school with a moderately-sized student population.

 Women make up 67% of the chemistry majors at the school.

-A rank of #2 on this year’s list means McNeese State University is a great place for chemistry students working on their master’s degree.
-McNeese is a medium-sized public school located in the city of Lake Charles.
+Out of the 5 schools in Louisiana that were part of this year’s ranking, McNeese State University landed the # 2 spot on the list.
+McNeese is a moderately-sized public school located in the city of Lake Charles.

 About 40% of the students majoring in chemistry at the school are women while 60% are male.

-You’ll be in good company if you decide to attend Louisiana State University and Agricultural & Mechanical College.
-It ranked #3 on our 2023 Most Popular Chemistry Master’s Degree Schools in Louisiana list.
+The in-demand master’s degree programs at Louisiana State University and Agricultural & Mechanical College helped the school earn the #3 place on this year’s ranking of the most popular chemistry schools in Louisiana.
 Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a fairly large student population.

 About 50% of the students majoring in chemistry at the school are women while 50% are male.